Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Recent Performances

-- In last week's outing against the Eagles, Brady threw for yards while completing 78.4 percent of his passes, tossing two touchdowns.
+- In last week's matchup with the Eagles, Brady completed 78.4 percent of his passes for 271 yards, while throwing two touchdowns.

 Brady's Tampa Bay Teammates